by-cx/lobby/README.md

 example.

 Lobby doesn't care if you have a one or thousand instances of it running.
-Each instance is connected to a common point which is a [NATS server](https://nats.io/) in this case.
+Each instance is connected to a common point which is a [NATS server](https://nats.io/) or Redis.
 NATS is super fast and reliable messaging system which handles the communication part but also the high availability part.
 NATS is easy to run and it offloads a huge part of the problem from lobby itself.
+But Redis is not a bad choice either in some cases.

 The code is open to support multiple backends and it's not that hard to add a new one.
 Support for NATS is only less than 150 lines.